0NETRUNNER/Quin-abby/README.md

 ### Key information for this site
 * Where you can find the Abbey
 * A 360 ariel view of the Abbey
-* A Gallery with over 20 photos
+* A gallery with over 20 photos
 * A sign up form for a tour guide
 * Location and Opening Times